Avishai Milshtein: Career

 In 2012, he performed in the play “Maxi and I”, which was staged at the Beit Lessin Theatre.
-In 2023, he played in the TV series Berlin Blues, produced by yes.
+In 2023, he played in the TV series "Berlin Blues", produced by yes.

 Founder and artistic director of the “Curtain Opens” Festival for Young Israeli Playwriting at Beit Lessin Theatre since 2000, in which 300 plays were staged over its first 20 years.

 He initiated “IsraDrama – A Spotlight on Israeli Drama”, a collaboration between The Hanoch Levin Institute of Israeli Drama, the Ministry of Foreign Affairs, and the Ministry of Culture.
-He served as the festival’s artistic director in 2005, 2010, and 2012.
+He served as the festival's artistic director in 2005, 2010, and 2012.

 In 2005, he founded the “Opening Stage” Festival for Young Israeli Playwriting at Beit Lessin Theatre.

 In 2012, he founded and managed the Playwriting School of Beit Lessin Theatre in collaboration with Stage Center.

 In 2007, he directed “Murder” by Hanoch Levin as part of the F.I.N.D.
 Festival at the Schaubühne Theatre, Berlin.
 In 2008, he directed “Mein Kampf” by George Tabori at the Theater Freiburg, Germany, in collaboration with the E-Werk Museum.
 The play tells the story of a Jew who mentors the young Hitler and inspires him to write Mein Kampf.

 He served as co-artistic director (together with Jan Linders) of the project “Familienbande” (“Family Ties”), a joint initiative between Beit Lessin Theatre, Tel Aviv, and the Heidelberg Municipal Theatre, Germany.
 The project presented six bi-national productions beginning in May 2009.

 Milstein directed “The Banality of Love” by Savyon Liebrecht at Beit Lessin Theatre in January 2009.
 The production won the 2010 Israeli Theatre Award for Best Original Play of the Year.
 It opened the "Stuckemarkt" festival, Heidelberg, in 2010 and was later hosted by the Theater Freiburg in May of that year.

 In 2011, he directed “The Merchant of Venice” by Shakespeare at the Theater Freiburg, Germany, with Doron Tavori in the lead role.

 In 2015, Beit Lessin Theatre premiered his play “Don’t Forget to Love – Love Hurts.”
 The production is based on 35 interviews with Israeli and German mixed couples, telling their stories 70 years after Auschwitz and exactly 50 years after the signing of diplomatic relations between Germany and Israel.
 The play was staged as a co-production with the Badisches Staatstheater Karlsruhe.

-Personal Life
+Personal life

-He is married to Marit Joffe-Milstein, a former actress who is now a psychotherapist and arts therapist.
+He is married to Marit Joffe-Milstein, a former actress.
 They live in Tel Aviv and have three children.

 Book

-Editor and co-chief contributor of the book Israeli drama: synopses of selected Hebrew plays for distribution through Israel’s official cultural delegations and to international festival directors.
+Editor and co-chief contributor of the book Israeli drama: synopses of selected Hebrew plays for distribution through Israel's official cultural delegations and to international festival directors.
 The project was initiated and published by Kashtum — the Department of Cultural and Scientific Relations of the Israeli Ministry of Foreign Affairs — in 2000; a revised edition edited by him was published in 2009.